 General Election Period: The period beginning on the day after primary election day and ending on general election day.
-For the 2004 election cycle, the general election period starts September 8, 2004 and ends November 2, 2004.
+For the 2006 election cycle, the general election period starts September 13, 2006 and ends November 7, 2006.

 General Election Spending Limits: The level of funding that participating candidates receive from the Commission for the General Election Period.
-See chart on page 22.